lifox1/staticwebappstarter-1/README.md

 ## Prerequisities
 1. Github account
-2. Resource group access
-    a.
-Select preferred region
-3. Ensure that you have accepted terms and conditions for Responsible AI "You must create your first Face, Language service, or Computer Vision resources from the Azure portal to review and acknowledge the terms and conditions.
+2. Ensure that you have accepted terms and conditions for Responsible AI "You must create your first Face, Language service, or Computer Vision resources from the Azure portal to review and acknowledge the terms and conditions.
 You can do so here: Face, Language service, Computer Vision.
 After that, you can create subsequent resources using any deployment tool (SDK, CLI, or ARM template, etc) under the same Azure subscription."

 ## Installation Steps